 There are a number of signs people can look for to see if they or a loved one has schizophrenia.
 Normally, people develop these symptoms between the ages of 16 and 30.
 Individuals may develop agitated body movements, delusions or hallucinations.
 They may also suffer from dysfunctional or unusual ways of thinking.

-The individual may also deal with emotional and behavioural changes.
+The individual may also deal with emotional and behavioral changes.
 They may lose pleasure in everyday life and find it difficult to begin an activity.
 The individual may speak less.
 Loved ones may notice a flat, unemotional expression or vocal tone.

 The client will notice changes to their cognitive state.
 Often, the individual may lose executive function like the ability to make decisions or to understand information.
 They may also have problems with their memory.
 Over time, they may lose the ability to use the information right after they learn it.